waldyrious/hash-my-pass/README.md

   while HashMyPass aims to be a simple, no-frills solution for web accounts only.
 - [SuperGenPass](http://supergenpass.com/).
-  Pretty similar, but uses the MD5 hashing algorithm rather than SHA-1.
+  Pretty similar, but uses the MD5 hashing algorithm rather than SHA.
   Probably because it's also based on Nic Wolff's version, which originally used MD5.
   It also suffers from some of the same problems,